|

 When it is appropriate to use English when traveling in a foreign country and how to do so without insulting your hosts

-The old joke goes that if you speak three languages, you're trilingual; if you speak two, you're bilingual; and if you only speak one language, well, then you must be an American.
+The old joke goes that if you speak three languages, you're trilingual; if you speak two, you're bilingual; and if you speak only one language, well, then you must be an American.

 Americans are notorious for barging through Europe demanding, loudly, that everyone speak English.
 These rude rubes seem to think that the proper way to ask after the toilet facilities in French, Italian, Spanish, or German is to shout "WHERE...IS...THE...BATH...ROOM!"